"It was wildest untouched Africa, and it was magic"

 About Uganda

-Known as “The Pearl of Africa”.
-Landlocked by Kenya, Rwanda, South Sudan and the Democratic Republic of Congo.
-The country forms part of the African Great Lakes region and also lying within the Nile Basin.
+Bordered by Kenya, Rwanda, South Sudan, and the Democratic Republic of Congo, Uganda is part of the African Great Lakes region and the Nile Basin, its landscapes and cultures woven with a deep sense of history and life.

 Creating lasting memories